Academics and learning

-The Office of the Vice President for Research has been working, since the beginning of the COVID-19 pandemic, to maintain research continuity, and to ensure essential projects may continue.
-Thanks to their efforts, there has not been a significant slowing or curtailment of research to date.
+The Office of the Vice President for Research has been working since the beginning of the COVID-19 pandemic to maintain research continuity, and to ensure essential projects may continue.
+Thanks to VPR efforts, there has not been a significant slowing or curtailment of research to date.
 Fall 2020 guidance for research spaces and activities is below.

-Research laboratory spaces should follow return to work plans that were outlined with scheduling time in research spaces to maintain physical distancing (links to summer guidelines).
+Research laboratory spaces should follow return-to-work plans that were outlined with scheduling time in research spaces to maintain physical distancing.

 Provide signs for use outside shared equipment rooms showing it is “in use” or “occupied” to limit the number of people going in.
-This will complement and supplement other uniform signage that will be provided across campus regarding mask usage etc.
+This complements and supplements other uniform signage that provided across campus regarding the use of face coverings, etc.